kessler/license-report/README.md

 For list of changes and bugfixes, see [CHANGELOG.md](CHANGELOG.md).

-## Hints

-`license-report` actively supports all 'supported release lines' of node.js (currently 18.x, 20.x, 21-x).
-As `got` now requires at least node v20.x (see [got releases](https://github.com/sindresorhus/got/releases)), we will stay with got@13.x until node v18 is no longer supports.

 ## Contributing

 The [CHANGELOG.md](CHANGELOG.md) is generated with `standard-changelog` (using the command `npm run release`).